mne-tools/mne-python/doc/source/python_reference.rst

    :no-inherited-members:

 This is the classes and functions reference of mne-python.
-Functions are grouped thematically.
+Functions are grouped thematically by analysis stage.
 In addition, all File I/O functions are collected in a separate section.

 Classes